A. M. Klein: Early life and publications

-Klein was born in Ratno, Ukraine, but in 1910 (at age one) he immigrated with his family to Montreal, Quebec, the city in which he would live most of his life.
+Klein was born in Ratno, Ukraine, but in 1910 (at age one), he immigrated with his family to Montreal, Quebec, the city in which he would live most of his life.
 Ratno had seen a series of pogroms and, like many Ukrainian Jews, Klein's parents sought a safer life elsewhere.
 As a result of the influx of Jewish immigrants to Montreal, its Jewish community flourished, even though many families lived close to the poverty line.
 The family of Irving Layton was another notable addition to this community.
 Klein's father, a devout Orthodox Jew, influenced Klein's early development.
-The son's early education and literary interests owed much to his plan to become a rabbi when he grew up, a plan that he never fulfilled.
+The son's early education and literary interests owed much to his plan to become a rabbi when he grew up—a plan he did not fulfill.

 Klein attended Baron Byng High School, an institution that would later be immortalized in Mordecai Richler's novel The Apprenticeship of Duddy Kravitz.
 There he became a friend of David Lewis, future leader of the socialist New Democratic Party.
 Klein introduced Lewis to his wife, Sophie Carson, when they were all students at Baron Byng.
 (Lewis later introduced Irving Layton to Klein.
 Klein became Layton's Latin tutor so he could pass his matriculation exams.)

 Klein went on to study political science, classics, and economics as an undergraduate at McGill University.
-It was there that he met a group of poets and critics, including F. R. Scott and A. J. M. Smith, who would form the foundations of the so-called Montreal Group of Poets.
-Klein's first submission of a poem to the Scott and Smith-edited magazine, The McGill Fortnightly Review, was rejected on the basis of its author's refusal to alter the word "soul," which the editors felt was out of step with the modernist principles they espoused.
-Klein nevertheless became friends with the elder poets and was soon an avid modernist himself.
+There, he met a group of poets and critics, including F. R. Scott and A. J. M. Smith, who would form the foundations of the so-called Montreal Group of Poets.
+Klein's first submission of a poem to the Scott and Smith-edited magazine, The McGill Fortnightly Review, was rejected based on its author's refusal to alter the word "soul," which the editors felt was out of step with the modernist principles they espoused.
+Nevertheless, Klein became friends with the elder poets and was soon an avid modernist.
 After the Fortnightly Review folded, Klein and Lewis founded The McGilliad magazine at McGill in 1930.